Naval Base Ventura County: Naval Base Ventura County

 Naval Base Ventura County was established on October 11, 2000, during a ceremony held at Point Mugu.
 The two commands of NAS Point Mugu and CBC Port Hueneme were consolidated into a completely new organization.
 San Nicolas Island was transferred to NBVC on October 1, 2004, after several years under the Naval Air Warfare Center, Weapons Division.

 NBVC provides the Pacific Fleet with an all-in-one mobilization site, deep water port, railhead, and airfield.
 NBVC hosts more than 100 tenant commands and, as of 2006, is the largest employer in Ventura County, with over 19,000 military and civilian personnel working for or stationed on the base.
 The base contributes directly or indirectly to another 8200 jobs throughout the county.

 In February 2013, the U.S. Navy proposed to base four MQ-4C Tritons beginning in 2020; this would require 700 personnel and dependents to move to the base, and $74.3 million in estimated construction cost.

-In September 2016, the Coast Guard Air Station in Los Angeles was relocated to Naval Base Ventura County from its former location at Los Angeles International Airport (LAX) when the lease on the existing facility ended.
-Administratively, it was merged with/became a satellite of the Coast Guard Air Station in San Francisco.
-This allowed LAX to accommodate the planned improvements for LAX's midfield, including the Midfield Satellite Concourse North (MSC North) terminal.

 In May 2018, an investigation found that mismanagement had resulted in more than $32 million worth of equipment being unaccounted for because warehouse employees had failed to keep proper inventory records.
 Some classified materials in the warehouses had been stored improperly also.
 The warehouses hold supplies and repair equipment for destroyers, frigates and cruisers that carry classified weapons systems.

+US Coast Guard tenant command

+In September 2016, the Coast Guard Air Station in Los Angeles was closed and its assets transferred to Naval Base Ventura County from its former location at Los Angeles International Airport (LAX) when the lease on the existing facility ended.
+Administratively, it initially became a subunit of the Coast Guard Air Station in San Francisco, as a satellite facility called Forward Operating Base Point Mugu.
+This relocation allowed LAX to accommodate improvements for LAX's midfield, including the Midfield Satellite Concourse North (MSC North) terminal.